Kelvinskell/newsread/README.md

 Due to their loose architecture, each microservice can be scaled up or down - as needed - without affecting the entire service.
 Microservices underlie much of Modern Devops and Software engineering.

+To learn more about Microservices, this article on [AWS](https://aws.amazon.com/microservices/) provides an excellent overview.

 This application is divided into three microservices:
  - Frontend service
  - Login service